 Most cars come with gear to change the tires, Airstream trailers generally do not.
 You need something to lift the trailer, either leveling blocks if you are multi-axle or a jack if you are single-axle.
 Likely if you are single axle the jack for your tow vehicle can be used for your trailer.
 You also need a tool to remove the lug nuts.
 Most Airstreams have 3/4″ nuts, but you should check to see what size you have.
 Chances are pretty good they are not the same size as those on your tow vehicle.

-Because airstreams are double hulled a suction based dent remover is the easiest choice.
+Because airstreams are double-hulled a suction-based dent remover is the easiest choice.
 The best size depends on the dent.
-This one is 4.5″ so it’s for fairly large dents like the one we discovered a repairman left in our roof one day.
+This one is 4.5″ so it’s for fairly large dents like the one we discovered a repairman left on our roof one day.
 Since it is a very cheap tool, it’s a good first try before you take it in for repairs.

 Dremel tools are really handy to have.
 Primarily they are great for cutting or trimming things, but they are also handy for craft work and drilling small holes.
 Great for removing broken or rusted locks, sanding parts to make them fit better, and many other tasks.

 Airstreams have a lot of nooks and crannies that are hard to access and see.
 Sometimes important things get broken in these places or things get dropped in them.
 Being able to see in there without dismantling your furniture is a handy thing.
 Inspections scopes are great for this and for engine inspection and many other uses.
 The one we recommend here plugs into an android phone and only costs about $20.
 Stand-alone scopes like this one, run in the $100 range.